tchayintr/thbert/README.md

 BERT, a pre-trained unsupervised natural language processing model, prepared for fine-tuning to perform NLP downstream tasks significantly.

-To enable research oppotunities with very few Thai Computational Linguitic resources, we willingly introduce fundamental language resouces, Thai BERT, for researchers and enthusiast.
+To enable research oppotunities with very few Thai Computational Linguitic resources, we willingly introduce fundamental language resouces, Thai BERT, build from scratch for researchers and enthusiast.

 ## Pre-trained models